Serial Killers Fast Facts

 Resendiz, a drifter from Mexico, was in the custody of the border patrol but was let go.
 He killed four more people after being let go.

-Convicted in the assault and murder of a female victim in Texas.
+Convicted in the murder of a female victim in Texas.
 Sentenced to death in 1999.

 On June 27, 2006, Resendiz was executed.